Dilated Cardiomyopathy (DCM) in Children

 - prevent blood clots that can result from poor heart function (blood thinner)

-- prevent the development of scar in the heart muscle (aldosterone antagonist)
+- prevent the development of scar tissue in the heart muscle (aldosterone antagonist)

-When these medications no longer work, advanced heart failure therapies may be considered in certain patients:
+When these medications no longer work, advanced heart failure therapies may be considered in certain patients, such as:

 - intravenous medications

-- implantation of a cardiac resynchronization pacemaker (CRT pacemaker) or biventricular pacemaker in order to restore the normal timing pattern of the heartbeat.
-This type of pacemaker hopes to improve the coordination of the squeeze of the heart muscle and improve the function of the heart.
+- implantation of a cardiac resynchronization or biventricular pacemaker in order to restore the normal timing pattern of the heartbeat.
+This type of pacemaker aims to improve the coordination of the squeeze of the heart muscle and the function of the heart.

-- implantation of a ventricular assist device or VAD can be used to support the heart while waiting for heart transplantation.
+- implantation of a ventricular assist device (VAD) to support the heart while waiting for heart transplantation.
 This is a pump attached to the heart that helps the heart pump and increases blood flow to the body.

 - heart transplantation if the condition is severe